 - 2010: Prime Minister Julia Gillard and Defence Minister Stephen Smith visited Lisbon for a NATO Summit

-- 2009: Minister for Environment Protection, Heritage and the Arts, Peter Garrett, visited Madeira
+- 2009: Minister for Environment Protection, Heritage and the Arts Peter Garrett visited Madeira

-- 2008: Minister for Defence, Joel Fitzgibbon visited Lisbon
+- 2008: Minister for Defence Joel Fitzgibbon visited Lisbon.

 The European Union (EU) is at the heart of Portuguese foreign and economic policies.
 Portugal has held the rotating six-monthly Presidency of the European Council on three occasions: in 1992, 2000, and again in the second half of 2007.
 Portugal participates in the EU foreign policy agenda, particularly in relation to its former colonies in Africa, Latin America and Asia (Timor-Leste and Macau).
-The highlight of Portugal's most recent Presidency was the signature of the EU Reform Treaty (the "Lisbon Treaty") by all (then) 27 member countries in December 2007 and the holding of an EU-Africa Summit in Lisbon in 2007, the first such Summit in ten years.
+The highlight of Portugal's most recent Presidency was the signature of the EU Reform Treaty (the ‘Lisbon Treaty’) by all (then) 27 member countries in December 2007 and the holding of an EU-Africa Summit in Lisbon in 2007, the first such Summit in ten years.

 Portugal is a founding member of NATO and places a high priority on a strong transatlantic relationship.
 Portugal was a Non-Permanent Member of the United Nations Security Council 2011-2012 and has presented its candidature for the 2027-2028 term.
 Former Prime Minister Antonio Guterres was appointed UN Secretary General in October 2016.